 This course builds upon the concepts of the practical applications of advanced nursing, focusing on special populations, including infants, children, adolescents and women emphasizing the management of acute and chronic healthcare needs in these populations.
 Students will apply these concepts experientially, while adhering to the standardized roles and responsibilities for advanced nursing practice related to women's health and the pediatric population (completion of approximately 180 practicum hours).
-6.5 credits didactic/clinical relates to the healthcare needs of the family.
+6.5 credits didactic/clinical

+NURS 511 - Advanced Practice Nursing III: Family This course synthesizes theoretical and the practical applications of professional advanced nursing practice as it relates to the healthcare needs of the family.
 Students will apply the concepts of health promotion and disease management for global populations across the lifespan.
 Students will apply these concepts experientially while adhering to the standardized roles and responsibilities for advanced nursing practice related to care for these populations.
 The student will be expected to complete the required experiential hours for graduation by the end of this course (completion of approximately 140 practicum hours).
 5 credits didactic/clinical